cbdr/ruby-style-guide/README.md

   is a hybrid of `Array`'s intuitive inter-operation facilities and `Hash`'s fast lookup.

-* be consistant with spaces before } and after { and if editing a file match the existing formatting.
+* Be consistant with spaces before } and after { and if editing a file match the existing formatting.

   ```Ruby
   # good - space after { and before }